 Denise McGee-O’Clair, a Boxborough resident, had been suffering for a year with bilateral sciatic hernias: her intestine was pushing on the sciatic nerve.
 “It was very difficult,” she says.
 “I never knew when the pain would be bad.
 I had gone to a surgeon who said he couldn’t help me.”

-She didn’t hear that from Dr. Hinnebusch, who was ready to relieve Ms. McGee-O’Clair’s pain.
+She did not hear that from Dr. Hinnebusch, who was ready to relieve Ms. McGee-O’Clair’s pain.
 “When Denise told me she also had a hiatal hernia, I realized we should try to repair that during the same surgery,” says Dr. Hinnebusch, who turned to two of his surgical colleagues to plan and perform the complicated, staged surgery.
 Laura Doyon, MD, a bariatric surgeon who also specializes in foregut (esophagus) surgery, repaired Ms. McGee-O’Clair’s hiatal hernia first.

 Before Dr. Hinnebusch began his surgical procedure, Jason Gee, MD, a urologist, placed lighted stents adjacent to Ms. McGee-O’Clair’s ureters.
 “I needed to place a mesh to perform the repair, but it meant moving among her ureters, nerves and blood vessels,” Dr. Hinnebusch explains.
 “Having the lighted stents nearby assured we did not damage any structures.”